 Largo Colli Albani to Via Appia Antica

 Termini, Piazza Santa Maria Maggiore, Piazza San Giovanni in Laterano, Viale delle Terme di Caracalla, EUR

 Termini, Piazza della Repubblica, Villa Borghese, Auditorium Parco della Musica, Piazza Mancini

 - Driving around Rome is not recommended.
 Riding a scooter or motorbike is faster and makes parking easier, but Rome is no place for learners, so if you’re not an experienced rider, give it a miss.
 Hiring a car for a day trip out of town is worth considering.

-- Most of Rome’s historic centre is closed to unauthorised traffic from 6.30am to 6pm Monday to Friday, from 2pm to 6pm (10am to 7pm in some places) Saturday, and from 11pm to 3am Friday and Saturday.
-Evening restrictions also apply in Trastevere, San Lorenzo, Monti and Testaccio, typically from 9.30pm or 11pm to 3am on Fridays and Saturdays (also Wednesdays and Thursdays in summer).
+- Most of Rome’s historic centre is closed to unauthorised traffic from 6.30am to 6pm Monday to Friday, from 2pm to 6pm Saturday, and from 11pm to 3am Friday and Saturday.
+Restrictions also apply in Tridente, Trastevere and Monti; evening-only Limited Traffic Zones (ZTLs) are operative in San Lorenzo and Testaccio, typically from 9.30pm or 11pm to 3am on Fridays and Saturdays (also Wednesdays and Thursdays in summer).

-- All streets accessing the Limited Traffic Zone (ZTL) are monitored by electronic-access detection devices.
+- All streets accessing the ZTL are monitored by electronic-access detection devices.
 If you’re staying in this zone, contact your hotel.
-For further information, check www.agenziamobilita.roma.it.
+For further information, check https://romamobilita.it.

 Driving Licence & Road Rules

 All EU driving licences are recognised in Italy.
 Holders of non-EU licences should get an International Driving Permit (IDP) to accompany their national licence.
 Apply to your national motoring association.